Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ## Conclusion

-You've now completed our Secure, Protect, and Connect tutorial.
-To learn more about Kuadrant, visit: https://docs.kuadrant.io
+You've completed the secure, protect, and connect walkthrough.
+To learn more about Kuadrant, visit https://docs.kuadrant.io